My New Year's Resolution List For Gilead Sciences

 The initial success has now morphed into a curse as the widely expected revenue loss in HCV due to the short course of overall therapy due to the treatment's curative nature has directly led to year-over-year revenue declines.
 I have often found the one immutable law on Wall Street is revenue declines directly lead to multiple contraction, hence the current share price.

 The continued decline in the share price has led to a restless investor/analyst community with numerous calls for a step up in M&A activity.
-Some notable ones include a takeout of Medivation which was ultimately won by Pfizer (NYSE:PFE) as discussed in this article, along with a takeout of Incyte Corp (NASDAQ:INCY) once it became apparent GILD's Momelotinib delivered underwhelming clinical data as addressed in this article.
+Some notable ones include a takeout of Medivation which was ultimately won by Pfizer (NYSE:PFE) as discussed in this article, along with a takeout of Incyte Corp.
+(NASDAQ:INCY) once it became apparent GILD's Momelotinib delivered underwhelming clinical data as addressed in this article.

 The general consensus is they need to do something, yet the correct course of action as shown in the above examples is to pass while awaiting a better opportunity.
 The greatest return on invested capital is generated from early stage molecules as they are brought through the various phases of clinical trials.
-By purchasing a "de-risked asset," i.e. a molecule that has gone through phase 2 testing with superior efficiency over existing treatments, will be bid up by the market well in advance of their final approval by the FDA.
+By purchasing a "de-risked asset," i.e. a molecule that has gone through Phase 2 testing with superior efficiency over existing treatments, will be bid up by the market well in advance of their final approval by the FDA.
 Hence, instead of value creation, a transaction may prove to bring forth value destruction through a subpar return on invested capital.

-With the above backdrop in mind, my suspicion is GILD will remain active on the M&A front yet with compelling early stage molecules which will continue to frustrate all.
+With the above backdrop in mind, my suspicion is GILD will remain active on the M&A front yet with compelling early stage molecules, which will continue to frustrate all.
 A template for future deals is last year's partnership with Galapagos N.V.
-(NASDAQ:GLPG) with their lead compound Filgotinib, a JAK1 inhibitor currently in phase 3 research for the indication of Crohn's Disease, Ulcerative Colitis and Rheumatoid Arthritis.
-As discussed in a previous post, in one fail swoop GILD gained access to a promising molecule in the most lucrative specialty pharma market (also most competitive) while diversifying their revenue stream away from their traditional dominance in infectious diseases.
+(NASDAQ:GLPG) with their lead compound Filgotinib, a JAK1 inhibitor currently in Phase 3 research for the indication of Crohn's Disease, Ulcerative Colitis and Rheumatoid Arthritis.

+As discussed in a previous post, in one fell swoop, GILD gained access to a promising molecule in the most lucrative specialty pharma market (also most competitive) while diversifying their revenue stream away from their traditional dominance in infectious diseases.

 Issue #2 - Health of the Hepatitis C Franchise

 The steep drop in revenue from the HCV marketplace has surprised/disappointed many investors in GILD.
 GILD initially caught flak based on the pricing of the treatment yet has made the conscious decision to trade pricing for greater access.
 In essence, to speed up the utilization of GILD HCV meds, the company agreed to substantial discounts which they expected to offset somewhat with higher patient volume.

-GILD jumped out to a notable lead over the deeper pocketed secondary players in the field Abbvie (NYSE:ABBV) and Merck (NYSE:MRK), an advantage they needed to exploit to allow dominance in the field in a similar manner as what has transpired in the HIV market.
-Let's keep in mind here.
-GILD maintains over 85% of the HCV market as shown via IMS data posted in a previous article, the strategy continues to bear fruit as the entrance of Zepatier has come at the expense of ABBV as Viekira Pak continues to lose market share.
+GILD jumped out to a notable lead over the deeper pocketed secondary players in the field AbbVie (NYSE:ABBV) and Merck (NYSE:MRK), an advantage they needed to exploit to allow dominance in the field in a similar manner as what has transpired in the HIV market.
+Let's keep in mind here, GILD maintains over 85% of the HCV market as shown via IMS data posted in a previous article.
+The strategy continues to bear fruit as the entrance of Zepatier has come at the expense of ABBV as Viekira Pak continues to lose market share.

 The trend was recently exacerbated by the decision of Express Scripts (NASDAQ:ESRX) once viewed as GILD's chief nemesis to allow coverage of Harvoni on its 2017 formulary.
 ESRX ignited a firestorm in late 2014 as the decision to exclude Harvoni for Viekira Pak was viewed by many as the end of HCV dominance for GILD.
 Apparently, this did not play out as GILD roughly two years later continues to dominate the field.

 The key catalyst in 2017 remains the expected decline in HCV revenue.
 In my opinion, the main event in the upcoming conference call is management's initial 2017 revenue projection.
 Any semblance of revenue stabilization will be viewed as a welcome event, changing the negative sentiment currently afflicting the share price.
 I do expect the pace of HCV revenue decline to moderate yet the entire franchise remains well on track to generate over $100 billion in revenue before patent exclusivity for Sofosbuvir lapses.